 We moved to the treeless side of the car park.

 Of course, if you visit Chawton it is a legal requirement to go here.
 As usual, I exaggerate – but we seem to visit at least once a year.
 There is some building work going on, but it didn’t spoil our enjoyment, and I was delighted to find a textiles exhibition in the house as well.
-An interesting explanation of the ideas behind the work, and some verIMG_6417y pretty designs.
+An interesting explanation of the ideas behind the work, and some very pretty designs.

 My textile example is much less refined – the penultimate example from my tassels collection.
 I was exploring multiple tassels, in addition to different heads, but there is also an example of my favourite type, [top right] made by ripping silk fabric and using that instead of thread for the skirt.